 An apple a day keeps the doctor away, but an apple at night will keep you awake.
-While apples are healthy and packed with fiber, antioxidants, vitamins, and phytonutrients, eating them a night time will keep you awake for hours.
+While apples are healthy and packed with fiber, antioxidants, vitamins, and phytonutrients, eating them at night will keep you awake for hours.
 Just like ice cream, apples contain natural sugar, which stimulates the body.
 However, if you want to stay up without drinking coffee, this is the best alternative to eat.

 Say bye to fatty foods

 Any fried or fatty food can impair your sleep.
 However, cheeseburgers and fries are not the only ones you should stay away from before going to bed.
-Food rich in healthy fats like avocado and fish can also affect your sleep.
+Food rich in healthy fats, like avocado and fish, can also affect your sleep.
 Why?
 It is because food rich in high fat takes more time to digest compared to others.
 So, it slows down your sleep efficiency as it increases your REM and arousal.
 Avoid eating these foods before you go to bed if you want to sleep like a boss!

 Miss the cheese

-Of course, the last but not the least on our list is cheese.
+Of course, last but not least on our list is cheese.
 While cheese is considered comfort food to many, eating it before going to bed is a bad idea.
-Cheese is high rich in tyramine which is an amino acid that makes us feel alert.
+Cheese is highly rich in tyramine which is an amino acid that makes us feel alert.
 When this amino acid triggers the fight or flight hormone, we can stay alert for a couple of hours, missing your good night’s rest.
 So, avoid cheese before going to bed, and you will sleep like a baby.